osakared/apc-key-25-bitwig/README.md

 Installation
 ------------

-Copy the APCKey25.control.js script into your local controller scripts directory:
+Copy APCKey25.bwextension into your local extensions directory:

-* `~/Documents/Bitwig\ Studio/Controller Scripts/` in macos
+* `~/Documents/Bitwig\ Studio/Extensions/` in macos
-* `~/Bitwig Studio/Controller Scripts/` in linux
+* `~/Bitwig Studio/Extensions/` in linux
-* `%userprofile%\Documents\Bitwig Studio\Controller Scripts\` in windows
+* `%userprofile%\Documents\Bitwig Studio\Extensions\` in windows

 License
 -------

-This is licensed under the very permissive BSD license.
+This is licensed under the very permissive MIT license.
 See LICENSE for more details.
-Copyright 2014-2019 Osaka Red LLC, Thomas J. Webb and Johan Berntsson
+Copyright 2014-2019 Thomas J. Webb and Johan Berntsson